Gay and trans panic defense: State laws

 In May 2019, the Nevada Legislature passed SB97 to prohibit the gay and trans panic defense used within Nevada state courts and tribunals.
 On May 14, 2019, Governor Steve Sisolak signed SB97 into law.
 The law went into effect on October 1, 2019.

 In June 2019, the Connecticut General Assembly passed SB-0058 unanimously to prohibit the trans and gay panic defense.
 The bill was signed into law by Governor Ned Lamont.
 The law went into effect on October 1, 2019, as per the rules governed under the Constitution of Connecticut.

 Also in June 2019, the Maine Legislature passed a bill (House vote 132–1 and Senate vote 35–0), which was signed by Governor Janet Mills on June 21, 2019, to ban the "gay and trans panic defense" effective immediately.

 New Jersey passed a bill without a single vote in opposition to ban the gay and trans panic defense; it was signed into law in January 2020.

 In February 2020, the Washington State Legislature passed a bill (House vote 90–5 with 3 excused and Senate vote 46–3) to abolish the gay panic defense.
 The bill was signed into law in March 2020, by the Governor of Washington State Jay Inslee.
 Washington state became the tenth US state to ban the gay panic defense when the law went into effect in June 2020.

 In July 2020, Colorado became the 11th US state to abolish the gay panic defense.
 The final vote was 63–1–1 in the House and 35–0 in the Senate.

 In December 2020, the Council of the District of Columbia unanimously voted on a bill to ban the use of the "gay and trans panic defense".
 Mayor Muriel Bowser said she would sign the measure.
 The bill will then go to Capitol Hill for a 30 legislative day review by Congress, required by the District of Columbia Home Rule Act.

 As of January 2021, similar bills have been introduced in several other states.

+In 2023, New Hampshire enacted HB 315, sponsored by Rep. Shaun Filiault.
+The state officially became the first Republican-controlled state to abolish the gay and trans panic defense, and went into effect on midnight January 1, 2024.

+Effective from August 1, 2024, Minnesota implemented a law explicitly banning the gay and trans panic defense within an omnibus justice bill passed and signed into law in May 2024.

+The Michigan legislature passed a ban on the use of the gay and trans panic defense on June 27, 2024.
+The bill was signed into law by Governor Gretchen Whitmer on July 23, 2024.